Scanning helium microscopy: Motivation

 where $\lambda$ is the wavelength of the probing wave, $n$ is the refractive index of the medium the wave is travelling in and the wave is converging to a spot with a half-angle of $\theta$.
-While it is possible to overcome the diffraction limit on resolution by using a near field technique, it is usually quite difficult.
-Since the denominator of the above equation for the Abbe diffraction limit will be approximately two at best, the wavelength of the probe is the main factor in determining the minimum resolvable feature, which is typically about 1 µm for optical microscopy.
+While it is possible to overcome the diffraction limit on resolution by using a near-field technique, it is usually quite difficult.
+Since the denominator of the above equation for the Abbe diffraction limit will be approximately two at best, the wavelength of the probe is the main factor in determining the minimum resolvable feature, which is typically about 1 μm for optical microscopy.

-To overcome the diffraction limit, a probe is needed that has a smaller wavelength which can be achieved using either light with a higher energy, or through using a matter wave.
+To overcome the diffraction limit, a probe that has a smaller wavelength is needed, which can be achieved using either light with a higher energy, or through using a matter wave.

 X-rays have a much smaller wavelength than visible light, and therefore can achieve superior resolutions when compared to optical techniques.
 Projection X-ray imaging is conventionally used in medical applications, but high resolution imaging is achieved through scanning transmission X-ray microscopy (STXM).
 By focussing the X-rays to a small point and rastering across a sample, a very high resolution can be obtained with light.
-The small wavelength of X-rays comes at the expense of a high energy, meaning that X-rays can cause radiation damage.
+The small wavelength of X-rays comes at the expense of a high photon energy, meaning that X-rays can cause radiation damage.
 Additionally, X-rays are weakly interacting, so they will primarily interact with the bulk of the sample, making investigations of a surface difficult.

-Matter waves have a much shorter wavelength than visible light and therefore can be used to study features below about 1 µm.
+Matter waves have a much shorter wavelength than visible light and therefore can be used to study features below about 1 μm.
 The advent of electron microscopy opened up a variety of new materials that could be studied due to the enormous improvement in the resolution when compared to optical microscopy.